Bermimby/traveling-angie/README.md

-This application was built by using the MERN stack
+This application was built by using the MERN stack(MongoDB,Express,React,Node)